VKCOM/kphp/docs/kphp-internals/developing-and-extending-kphp/compiling-kphp-from-sources.md

 # Compiling KPHP from sources

 KPHP can be compiled for Debian systems.
 Public builds are available for Buster and Ubuntu.
-For Jessie and Stretch, this can also be done with lots of backports.

 We have not tested if KPHP can be compiled for a non-Debian system.
 If you have luck, please let us know.